Alumni Services and Opportunities

 Check out our Handouts page of downloadable resources for resume writing, interviewing, networking, job searching and applying to graduate and professional school.

 How are your etiquette skills?
 Need a refresher?
-Take our online etiquette course and brush up on your social manners.
+Review etiquette advice and brush up on your social manners.

 The Internet is a great research tool for exploring careers and conducting a job search, but there is so much information it can be overwhelming.
 See our Internet Links section for a list of topics for which we have found and organized links to make your search a little easier.